Homelessness prevention funds 2024/25

 Our annual contribution to Oxfordshire Homeless Alliance is £1,911,399.
 This includes £968,580 in homelessness prevention grants, with the remainder coming through government Rough Sleeper Initiative funding.

-The Alliance provides 236 beds, which are available to anyone experiencing rough sleeping in Oxford.
-We also directly commission another 105 beds – meaning that 341 beds will be available.
+The Alliance provides 233 beds across Oxfordshire.
+These are available to anyone experiencing or at risk of experiencing rough sleeping in Oxford.
+We also directly commission another 180 beds - including 35 Housing First homes – meaning over 400 beds are available in total.

-In addition to the £968,580 contribution to the Oxfordshire Homeless Alliance, we will make grants of £285,500 for supported accommodation provided by A2Dominion, St Mungo’s, Aspire and Connection Support.
+In addition to the £968,580 contribution to the Oxfordshire Homeless Alliance, we will make a grant of £281,750 for supported accommodation provided at Matilda House and currently managed by A2Dominion.

-Employment support funding allows Aspire to provide training and employment opportunities for homeless and vulnerably housed people.
+Employment support funding allows Aspire to provide training and employment opportunities for homeless and precariously housed people.

 These grants include a contribution towards our rough sleeping and single homelessness team.
 They also provide free access to leisure centres for people living in supported housing after experiencing homelessness.